 Usually her gestures were slow, her attitude calm.
 Now, however, she rose suddenly, moved to the other side of the room, and, in her chaste disarray, walked about between the window and the door of her husband's study.
 Although thin, she always walked with a certain rocking gait as if she carried her weight with difficulty.

 On that one evening time is suspended.
 There's an atmosphere of possibility and revelation.
 The neglected wife is seen for who she is and for what she could be, and that's part of the intensity of her conversation with the student.
 They are alone together, removed from other people and from the conventions of daily life.

 Translator: George D. Schade

 A traveler arrives at an empty train station and wonders when his train will come.
-He speaks to an an elderly switchman who finds it funny that the traveler expects any trains to show up at all.
-At length the switchman describes the irregularities, inefficiencies, and convolutions of the country's rail system.
+He speaks to an an elderly switchman who finds it funny that the traveler expects any train to show up.
+At length the switchman describes the irregularities and inefficiencies of the country's rail system.

 The elaborate description of train troubles is what first drew me into the story; the switchman talks about inaccurate railway maps and about trains that stop where they shouldn't, don't move for days on end or just appear at random hours.

 "This country is famous for its railroads, as you know.
 Up to now it's been impossible to organize them properly, but great progress has been made in publishing timetables and issuing tickets.
 Railroad guides include and link all the towns in the country; they sell tickets for even the smallest and most remote villages.
 Now all that is needed is for the trains to follow what the guides indicate and really pass by the stations.
 The inhabitants of this country hope this will happen; meanwhile, they accept the service's irregularities and their patriotism keeps them from showing any displeasure."